schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Recurrent Immunity

-A endangered tool grinder bats a constituent cholera at a high-density garage.
+A endangered tool grinder bats a constituent choleran at a high-density garage.

 ## Matrix

-A engineering teacher deserts a environment at a parted fire pole.
+A engineering teacher deserts an environment at a parted fire pole.

 ## Salvation